nurrony/dotfiles/README.md

 ### Configure Vim Editor

 I have switched from Vim to NeoVim.
-To setup NeoVim Editor, Please check [`nvim directory`](nvim/) for more on editor.
-You can just copy and paste the content of `nvim` directory without even copying the whole repository.
+To setup NeoVim Editor, Please check [`NVIM`](https://github.com/nurrony/nvim) repository for more on editor.

 ### Terminal theme and tweaks